-> Since April 2013 smaller businesses (but not companies) have been permitted to account for their business profits on a cash basis, which essentially means that income and expenses are accounted for only as they are paid.
-The business must have income of less than the VAT threshold at the end of the tax year (£81,000 for the year ended 5 April 2015) and not be subject to one of the exclusions.
+Smaller businesses (but not companies) are permitted to account for their business profits on a cash basis, which essentially means that income and expenses are accounted for only as they are paid.
+The business must have income of less than the VAT threshold at the end of the tax year (£82,000 for the year ended 5 April 2016) and not be subject to one of the exclusions.
 Accounting on a cash basis can make life simpler for a new business starting out, but the profit figures produced can be more subject to significant fluctuations and therefore may prove of limited use in securing, for example, a bank loan or a mortgage.

 If the limitation of liability is an important consideration, then a limited company may be the right solution - but do bear in mind that banks and other creditors often require personal guarantees from directors for company borrowings, so the owners or directors of the business may in fact bear the liabilities of the business out of their personal assets.

 Trading through a limited company can be an effective way of sheltering profits as the rates of corporation tax on profits are generally lower than those applying to unincorporated businesses which can be 47% (including 2% class 4 national insurance contributions) or more.
-Although profits paid out in the form of salaries, bonuses, or dividends will normally be taxable at top rates (with quite punitive amount of national insurance contributions in addition), profits retained in the company are taxed in 2014/15 at 20%.
-The tax rate increases when taxable profits exceed £300,000.
+Although profits paid out in the form of salaries, bonuses, or dividends will normally be taxable at top rates (with quite punitive amount of national insurance contributions in addition), profits retained in the company are taxed in 2015/16 at 20%.

 Although leaving profits in the company can be tax-efficient, you need money to live on, so you should consider the best ways to extract profits from your company.
 A salary will meet most of your needs, but do not overlook the use of benefits-in-kind, which may save income tax and could also result in a lower national insurance bill.
 The total tax and national insurance can be as much as 70.8%.